ronauli-nova/Airbnb-Market-Analysis/README.md

 # STAGE 3: Summary

-- In terms of sales performance, the amount of revenue, products sold, and purchases from Parch and Posay has increased from month to month for 3 years, which can be concluded that the **Northeast** is the region with the largest contribution, while based on paper type, **Standard** type is the best-selling paper type.
+- In terms of sales performance, the amount of revenue, products sold, and purchases from Parch and Posey has increased from month to month for 3 years, which can be concluded that the **Northeast** is the region with the largest contribution, while based on paper type, **Standard** type is the best-selling paper type.
 This result is inseparable from the success of sales representatives who have successfully gained customers, where in this period **Vernita Plump** is the most outstanding representative among other representatives.
 - The average Customer Lifetime Value (CLV) for Parch and Posey stands at $61,735.64, calculated by multiplying the average revenue per customer by the average duration of customer retention.
 The company experiences a churn rate of 19.31%, indicating the percentage of customers who did not place an order during the evaluated period.
 Customer segmentation based on spending categorizes 147 customers as high value (over $50,000), 147 as medium value (between $10,000 and $50,000), and 56 as low value (under $10,000).
 Geographically, the customer distribution includes 106 from the Northeast, 101 from the West, 96 from the Southeast, and 48 from the Midwest.
 - The analysis identifies that the **direct** channel is the most effective for driving sales and gaining new customers, as it generates the highest revenue for the marketing team.
 The majority of customers are acquired through this channel, and all registered customers have made purchases, indicating a 100% conversion rate.
 Customer engagement, measured by total purchases, is also highest for the **direct** channel.